FreakC-Foundation/FreakC/README.md

 * Some utilities.
 * Some examples.

-**Yet, this is an esolang.**

 ## What FreakC has that Batch doesn't ?
-Even though FreakC is an esolang, I can say that it's an upgraded Batch, because:

 - It adds additional commands.
 - It has many helpful libraries that Batch should have from the start.
 - It comes with cool features like true functions, while loops, do-while loops, floats and even macros.